 People with Parkinson's may be more likely to experience problems with their bowels (the small and large intestines) than the general population.
 To have Parkinson's and constipation is common but not everyone with the condition will have bowel symptoms and there are many effective ways to manage any problems that arise.

-Constipation is a common health problem that affects a person’s ability to make normal bowel movements.
-People who are constipated may have:
+Constipation is a common health problem that affects our ability to make normal bowel movements.
+If you are constipated you may have:

 - infrequent bowel movements

 - stools (faeces) that are hard and difficult to pass

 - excessive straining when trying to pass stools

 Eating, drinking and exercise stimulates the passage of waste matter through the large intestine, so a poor diet and/or a lack of exercise is often the main cause of constipation.
 However, constipation may also be caused by hormonal or anatomical factors, such as impaired muscle relaxation, or it may be a side effect of medication.